Table of Contents

 Shuraa Business Setup can assist you in the entire process, handling documentation, approvals, and company formation, ensuring a smooth and hassle-free setup.

 The cost of registering a company in the UAE from Malaysia varies based on the business structure and location.
-For mainland companies, the commercial license fee starts from AED 12,900 annually.
-In free zones, the license cost ranges between AED 10,000 to AED 50,000 per year, depending on the selected free zone and business type.
-Additional costs may include trade name registration, visa fees, office space rental, and administrative charges.
+For mainland companies, the commercial license fee starts from AED 12,900 (approximately MYR 14,900) annually.
+In free zones, the license cost typically ranges from AED 10,000 to AED 50,000 (approximately MYR 11,600 to MYR 57,800) per year, depending on the selected free zone and business activity.
+Additional costs may include trade name registration, UAE visa fees, office space rental, and administrative charges.

 Note: It is advisable to consult with a professional business setup consultant at Shuraa to obtain accurate and up-to-date information tailored to your specific needs.